karandit/fet/README.md

 Documentation:

-	Some hints in the directory "fet-v.v.v/doc/".
+	Some hints in the directory "fet-v.v.v/doc/" (under GNU/Linux or Mac OS X, they may be found in usr/share/doc/fet/ directory).
 	Some other hints in the program Help menu.
 	You may find more documentation on the FET homepage.